Midoirl/Analog-Audio-Synthesizer-555/README.md

 # Why I built this

-I wanted to understand how musical sound is actually generated electrically, not just repeat theory.
+I wanted to understand how musical sound is actually generated electrically.

 So instead of using pre-built modules or digital synthesis, I built an analog signal chain from scratch: